Madison Eagles: Shine Wrestling (2013–present)

 Eagles also made sporadic appearances and participated in the Shine series with her debut being held in mid-April 2013 on Shine 9 losing to Jessicka Havok in a tournament match for the Shine Championship.
 Few months later, in October, Eagles returned competing in the promotion in a match against Amazing Kong, which Kong won.
 On Shine 22, Eagles unsuccessfully challenged Ivelisse for the Shine Championship.
 After missing a few shows, Eagles returned to Shine and racked up victories over La Rosa Negra at Shine 26 and Su Yung at Shine 30.

 Other promotions

 After returning to wrestling, Eagles went on to compete for the PWA championship as well as competing in the Pacific Pro Wrestling promotion in her home country of Australia, where she became their inaugural Women's Champion, after a victory over Storm in mid-March.
 Eagles retained the championship against Shazza McKenzie and Storm, before losing it to Kellie Skater in September, ending her reign at 189 days.
 In 2014, Eagles again wrestled in Japan at World Wonder Ring Stardom, losing to Takumi Iroha.

 Personal life

-Ford was married to fellow professional wrestler Ryan Eagles (real name Doug Ryan), and they have three children.
+Ford was married to fellow professional wrestler Douglas Ryan (better known under the ring name Ryan Eagles), with whom she has three children.
+She is now married to fellow professional wrestler Michael Spencer, with whom she has one child, making it her fourth overall.

-Eagles is a fan of the American rock band AFI, and frequently uses their song "Prelude 12/21" as her entrance theme.
+Ford is a fan of the American rock band AFI, and frequently uses their song "Prelude 12/21" as her entrance theme.